-- The members of the GEAC will be required to sign a ‘Statement of Declaration of Independence’ and ‘Statement of Confidentiality’ (as per enclosed proforma).
+- The members of the GEAC will be required to sign a ‘Statement of Declaration of Independence’ and ‘Statement of Confidentiality’ (as per the enclosed proforma).

-- With the approval of the Chairman GEAC, if required, representative of other Ministries and other experts may be invited as ‘Special Invitees’ to participate in the meeting of the GEAC depending on the issues to be discussed.
+- With the approval of the Chairman GEAC, if required, representatives of other Ministries and other experts may be invited as ‘Special Invitees’ to participate in the meeting of the GEAC depending on the issues to be discussed.

-Major companies interested in Genetically Modified crops in India include Monsanto India, Mahyco and BASF.
+Major companies interested in Genetically Modified crops in India include Monsanto India, Mahyco, and BASF.
 The industry body — Association of Biotech Led Enterprises- Agriculture Group (ABLE-AG) wants a progressive push to the march of GM technology in India.

 Genetically Modified Crops in India